Table of Contents

 How to Make a Disc Bound Notebook Journal using your Automatic Cutting Machine

 Have you ever wanted to make your own personalized planner or journal designed exactly the way you want it?

 What if you can cut the perfect size page or divider on your own machine WITHOUT going to the store?

-That’s what I wanted to do for a garden journal.
-So I made a template for using these discs from an office supply store so I could make my own personal disc bound journal notebook from scratch.
-It’s even got dividers with tabs on the sides.
+That's what I wanted to do for a garden journal.
+So I made a free template for you.
+It's design no. 55 in the Paper Glitter Glue library.
+Use this pattern I could make my own personal disc-bound journal notebook from scratch.
+I even included dividers with tabs in the pattern.

-Then decorate the cover with whatever creative approach you want.
+Then decorate the cover with whatever creative elements you like.
 I used these great Tim Holtz dies from Sizzix, Distress Paints, Distress Inks and crayons.

-So this is another variation on the books that I love to make.
-Sometimes I make a book as a shadow box as I did for the Owl’s House.
+Sometimes I make a book as a shadow box as I did for the Owl's House.
 And sometimes I make a book to function as the base for my little houses.
-The best book I made was for Gus the Ghost’s House.
-So for this little book I have two online challenges where I can share this journal – A Vintage Journey’s Book It Challenge and the Mini Album Maker’s May Challenge.
+The best book I made was the base for Gus the Ghost's House.

 This post contains some affiliate links for your convenience.
 Click here to read my full disclosure policy.